sgf/LiteDB/README.md

 3. Since I am also relatively poor, my work is also relatively busy, so I don't have much free time to maintain.

+Now: this fork only fixed a `Self BsonRef` bug    https://github.com/mbdavid/LiteDB/issues/2310